Montréal's digital data charter: Serving the community

 Reading time: 1 min

-The city has adopted a Digital Data Charter in order to ensure the ethical and responsible collection, management use of data in the urban space.
+Montréal’s digital data charter provides a framework for the ethical and responsible collection, management and use of data in urban spaces.

-This charter describes how the city oversees the use of digital data so as to encourage progress and prevent the risks associated with malicious practices.
-It aims to make the management of the city’s digital data more transparent, responsible and effective.
+This charter describes the commitments made by the city to ensure that digital data is used to encourage progress, while preventing the risk of malicious practices.
+It aims to make the city’s digital data management more transparent, accountable and efficient.

 Protecting human rights in the digital era